204: Catalina Caper

-Corky the Waterskiing Clown is a perennial attraction at Cypress Gardens in Florida.
+Corky the Waterskiing Clown was a perennial attraction at Cypress Gardens in Florida, which closed in 2009.
 “Thank you, Neil Simon, for making us laugh at falling in love … again” was an advertising tagline for the 1977 film The Goodbye Girl.

 FBI.
 Pratfall division.

 The Federal Bureau of Investigation was founded in 1908 as the Bureau of Investigation and has spent most of its history investigating and prosecuting serious crimes and threats within the United States.
 Director J. Edgar Hoover spent most of his fifty-year tenure beefing up the FBI into a professional force; however, Hoover also abused his authority to illegally spy on “subversives,” including Martin Luther King, Jr., the NAACP, anti-war protestors, and even Albert Einstein.